spec-dev/event-client/README.md

 # Spec Event Client

-Isomorphic JavaScript client to Spec's event network.
+JavaScript client for the Spec event network.
 Easily subscribe to any contract event or custom Spec event published on Spec.

 ## Installation